 Lisa D. Watson earned a Bachelor of Fine Arts from the Columbus College of Art & Design in Columbus, Ohio and an Certificate in Interior Design from Learning Tree University in Chatsworth, California.

-Watson's artwork has been exhibited in galleries nationally; such as The Savannah City Hall Rotunda Gallery in Savannah, GA, Art on Paper Fair, Affordable Art Fair and the ICFF in NYC, The Armory Center for the Arts - Pasadena, CA, Roy G. Biv Gallery - Columbus, OH and The Gallery at Paper Mill Village in Marietta, Georgia where she was awarded with 2 Merit Awards.
+Watson's artwork has been exhibited nationally in Telfair's Jepson Center and The Savannah City Hall Rotunda Gallery in Savannah, GA, Art on Paper Fair, Affordable Art Fair and the ICFF in NYC, The Armory Center for the Arts - Pasadena, CA, Roy G. Biv Gallery - Columbus, OH and The Gallery at Paper Mill Village in Marietta, GA where she was awarded with 2 Merit Awards.